holepunchto/hypercore/README.md

     sign (data, secretKey, cb(err, signature)),
     verify (signature, data, key, cb(err, valid))
   }
-  extensions: [] // Optionally specify which extensions to use when replicating }
+  extensions: [], // Optionally specify which extensions to use when replicating
+  noiseKeyPair: { publicKey, secretKey } // set a static key pair to use for Noise authentication when replicating }
 ```